flowxo/flowxo-sdk/README.md

 We do this for security and stability reasons, and also so that we can help developers without having to learn a different library each time.

-If you need a library that isn't on this list, please get in touch so we can review it.
+If you need a library that isn't on this list, please get in touch so we can review it (we'll usually accept well written and maintained API wrapper libraries).

 - [async](https://github.com/caolan/async) - Async utilities
 - [request](https://github.com/request/request) - Simplified HTTP request client